Call Now 24/7 Free Consultation

 How much is a Michigan wrongful death case worth?

-It depends on the decedent's age, earning capacity, number of dependents, the circumstances of the death, and the available insurance coverage.
+It depends on the decedent's age, the support and contributions they provided to surviving claimants, the closeness of the family relationships, the circumstances of the death, conscious pain and suffering before death, and the available insurance coverage.
 Our firm has recovered $5 million in a truck fatality, $4.1 million in a civil rights wrongful death case, and $1.25 million in a highway rear-end collision.
 Every case is different, but we pursue the full measure of what Michigan law allows.

 What if my loved one was partially at fault?

 Michigan follows a modified comparative fault rule.
-If the deceased was partially responsible, the compensation is reduced proportionally by their percentage of fault.
-Recovery is only barred entirely if the decedent is found more than 50% at fault.
-Even in situations where fault is shared, families may still recover substantial compensation.
+If the deceased was partially responsible, damages are reduced proportionally by their percentage of fault.
+If that fault is greater than the combined fault of everyone else, economic damages are still reduced by the fault percentage, but noneconomic damages are not awarded.
+Even in situations where fault is shared, families may still have substantial recoverable losses.

 How long does a wrongful death lawsuit take in Michigan?